 Dog Bite Liability in Florida

 Florida imposes strict liability on dog owners under § 767.04.
-If your dog bites someone lawfully present on your property or in a public place, you are liable for the resulting damages.
-No prior bite, no warning, and no negligence on your part are required.
+If a dog bites someone lawfully present on the owner’s property or in a public place, the owner is liable for the resulting damages.
+No prior bite, no warning, and no negligence on the owner’s part are required.
 The first incident creates full civil liability.

 Most dog owners assume their homeowners insurance covers a bite claim.
 Many policies do.
-But breed exclusions, post-claim cancellations, and low policy limits leave a significant number of owners personally exposed without knowing it until after the bite has already happened.
+But breed exclusions, post-claim cancellations, and low policy limits leave many owners personally exposed without knowing it until after a bite has already happened.

 Speak With a Florida Asset Protection Attorney